By Amanda Compton

 Shelton said she could tell some of her students had had wonderful conversations with their parents and came to class ready to talk about historical events, while others had no idea.
 After fielding a slew of questions, she undoubtedly knew this was something that needed to be covered in class.

-"We had a safe and honest discussion about a few heroes of 9/11," said Shelton.
+After having a safe and honest discussion about a few heroes of 9/11, Shelton.
 "We then put a name with heroic actions and second graders became the illustrators of a beautiful book - The Day Heroes Were Made."